Skip to content

 It’s becoming more difficult to stand above the crowd with the sheer volume of content being created each day.
 You need to find your niche and you need to create quality content.
 However, one way you can stand above the crowd and to be unique is by being yourself – being authentic.

 For millennia, humans have done business with other humans, and despite us living in this digitally connected world, very little has changed.
-For further discussion, I talk about honesty and authenticity and how you can use social media responsibly in a this podcast.

 A few years back I gained a new client as a result of a personal tweet.
 Most of the other tweets I had posted on social media and marketing had laid the groundwork, but it was the tweet where I mentioned I was walking in a local park with my kids that clinched the deal!
 I was seen as human, doing something real and fun – something that other humans do.